appirio-tech/thurgood/readme.md

 A job has the following parameters:

 * codeUrl - The complete URL to the zip file with the code to be processed.
 * language - The primary language of the code, e.g., Java, Apex.
+Legacy property reserved for future functionality.
+Not being used.
-* platform - The platform for the code.
+* platform - The platform for the code; Salesforce or Other.
 Typically only applicable when set to 'Salesforce'.
 * project - The associated project.
 Not being used at this time.
+Reserved for future development.
 * status - The current status of the job, i.e., created, in progress or complete.
 * startTime - The datetime the job started
 * endTime - The datetime the job finished